Kolinko-Danylo/Course_project/README.md

 <h1><a href="http://kolinkodanylo.pythonanywhere.com/">MusixQuiz</a></h1>
-<h1>Application for learning new words from your favourite songs</h1>
+<h2>Application for learning new words from your favourite songs</h2>

-<h3>Description<h3>
+<h4>Description</h4>
 This project was created to help people learning new terms and do it with pleasure.
 MusixQuiz provides a simple search lyrics utility to find favourite songs and choose new terms from the lyrics.

-<h3>Running the project</h3>
+<h4>Running the project</h4>
-To run the program go straight to <p><a href="http://kolinkodanylo.pythonanywhere.com/">MusixQuiz</a></p>.
+You can use deployed version at PythonAnywhere or deploy the code to some platform and then you are ready to use new version of that app.

-<h3>The structure of the project</h3>
+<h4>The structure of the project</h4>
 The progect consists of back-end and front-end parts.
-In map module is Map ADT for processing the data from json file taken from google maps api for a certain place.
-In place module is Place class for initializing all needed information about all places.
-In function.py are functions to work with request froms and api.
-The main module runs the project.
+File musixmatch_request.py handles getting all lyrics part and file quizlet_user_auth.py handles user authentication. forms.py handles user information passing to the application.

-How to use the project properly?
+<h4>How to use the project properly?</h4>
-When you run the main module you need to open the html page.
-There you will see three buttons.
-The first one is for you current location.
-You have to enter it in English without tabs separated by a comma.
-The second is for youe destination.
-The last one is for tags or in simple what you want to see.
-You will be given a list of advise and then you enter what you want in English (bar, caffee, food..)
+<p>Just follow instruction of the app at <a href="http://kolinkodanylo.pythonanywhere.com/">MusixQuiz</a>.</p>